House Dust Mite Allergy and Asthma

-You often hear people talking about being allergic to dust or that dust triggers their asthma symptoms.
+You often hear people talking about having dust mite allergy or that dust triggers their asthma symptoms.
 You might notice you have more symptoms when dust is disturbed – for example, when you’re cleaning, moving furniture or making a bed.
 Or you might simply find your asthma symptoms are often worse indoors.

 However it’s actually dust mites rather than dust itself that are troublesome for most asthmatics with 90% of people with asthma being sensitive to them.
 Dust mite allergy is also implicated in eczema and rhinitis.